Investin-pro/Investin_docs/docs/integeration.md

-Investin protocol has one of the most composable contract architecture, allowing funds to interact with almost any DeFi protocol on-chain.
+Investin is built upon a highly composable architecture that integrates multiple DeFi protocols to enable a wide range of DeFi activities to be executed through the Funds such as token swaps, margin trades, lending, and liquidity mining.

 ### Swap
 === "Solana"
     Enabling funds to trade in multiple tokens and fetch prices dynamically on-chain for accurate performance computation.
 Token swaps powered by:

-    1. Raydium protocol: All tokens listed on Raydium can be traded through Investin funds but to prevent malicious actors from exploiting the funds by listing and trading into fake/valueless tokens we maintain an expandable token whitelist, mandated across all our funds.
+    1. Raydium protocol: All tokens listed on Raydium can be traded through Investin funds but to prevent malicious actors from exploiting the funds by listing and trading fake/valueless tokens we maintain an expandable token whitelist.
     2. Project Serum (...soon)